JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 All this is to say: I'm not poor and am not complaining about my financial situation.
 But!
-You should absolutely still sponsor me to work on open source because the current income levels aren't long-term sustainable for us.
+You should absolutely still sponsor me to work on open source because the current income levels aren't long-term sustainable.

 ### typescript-eslint